What is Last-Mile Delivery? What Drivers Ought to Know

 5. Traffic jams and accidents

 The fact is, accidents and traffic jams happen.
 And most of the time, it is beyond anyone’s control.
-But route planners, along with your GPS, can help you with live turn-by-turn directions from one stop to another.
+But route optimization tools, along with your GPS, can help you with live turn-by-turn directions from one stop to another.

 This means you can cover more stops, spend less time on the road, make your stops on time, and avoid being stuck when the unexpected hits the road.